AntonFlorey/MakePlanarFacesPlus/README.md

 python -m build
 ```

 6. The easiest way to create a working addon now is to download an existing release [here](https://github.com/AntonFlorey/MakePlanarFacesPlus/releases).
 Unzip it and add the wheel you just created (should be in a folder called *dist*) to the *wheels* folder of the addon.
 Then add the path of the new wheel to the wheels list in the `blender_manigest.toml` file.
+Also change all os names to your platform here.

 7. Zip everything again and install the addon as a python extension :)